LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[U] `Therapy` is the treatment of someone with mental or physical illness without the use of drugs or operations. n.[C] A `bunch` of people is a group of people who share one or more characteristics or who are doing something together. n.[VAR] A `ribbon` is a long, narrow piece of cloth that you use for tying things together or as a decoration.

+## 2022/10/08

+adj.
+A place that is `packed` is very crowded. adj. `Municipal` means associated with or belonging to a city or town that has its own government. n.[VAR] A `routine` is the usual series of things that you do at a particular time.
+A routine is also the practice of regularly doing things in a fixed order. n.[U] The `consumption` of fuel or natural resources is the amount of them that is used or the act of using them. n.[U] The `neccessity` of something is the fact that it must happen or exist. adj.
+The `senior` people in an organization or profession have the highest and most important jobs. adj.
+A `brisk` activity or action is done quickly and in an energetic way.
+v.
+If one thing `boost` another, it causes it to increase, improve, or be more successful.